 Campaign Synopsis

-Conly Brewer is running for Fort Worth City Council in District 6 to restore common-sense fiscal responsibility and put taxpayers first.
-A resident of District 6, Brewer believes city government should focus on its core responsibilities—safe streets, reliable infrastructure, public safety, and responsible budgeting.
+A resident of District 6, Brewer believes city government should focus on its core responsibilities—safe neighborhoods, reliable infrastructure, responsible budgeting, and protecting taxpayers.

-Brewer’s campaign centers on a simple principle: Fort Worth should live within its means.
+His campaign centers on a simple principle: Fort Worth should live within its means.
 With the city’s budget now exceeding $3 billion and an $845 million bond proposal before voters, Brewer has raised concerns about the growing reliance on long-term debt and interest payments that ultimately fall on local taxpayers.

 A consistent voice at City Hall, Brewer has spoken at council meetings to advocate for transparency, fiscal discipline, and protecting taxpayers.
 He has been a vocal opponent of Fort Worth Proposition G, arguing that doubling council salaries moves the city away from the citizen-servant model envisioned in the city charter.